What it means to Receive the CP 501 Notice from the IRS and What You Must Do.

 Because every day that you do not pay, penalties will be added to your current balance, it is imperative to get in contact with the IRS promptly after receiving this notice.
 You can either send in the full balance payment immediately, or you can phone the IRS to converse about other payment options available.

 I am suffering from a financial hardship and I cannot pay the taxes mentioned in the CP 501?

-If you are unable to provide full payment on the balance owed in full, the IRS has an installment agreement you can apply for that will assist in paying of back taxes.
+If you are unable to provide full payment on the balance owed in full, the IRS has an installment agreement you can apply for that will assist in paying off back taxes.
 If you choose not to pay, it can be more detrimental, because the IRS will eventually send you a Notice of Federal Tax Lien to claim your assets to pay off the debt.

-I can speak directly to the IRS about the CP 501?
+Can I speak directly to the IRS about the CP 501?